What does the financial planner of the future look like?

 Rebuilding trust

 Trust in the financial sector plummeted following the Financial Services Royal Commission.
-Global research consultancy CoreData tracked consumers level of trust in financial planning during 2018 into 2019, reporting a mere 36 per cent approval rating in the first quarter of 2019 – significantly lower than the 60 per cent rating recorded for first quarter 2018.
+Global research consultancy CoreData tracked consumers’ level of trust in financial planning from 2018 into 2019, reporting a mere 36 per cent approval rating in the first quarter of 2019 – significantly lower than the 60 per cent rating recorded for the first quarter of 2018.

 It has been reported that the number of financial planners has currently decreased by 32 per cent, and it has been forecasted that thousands more could leave the industry by 2021 (Money Management).
 There is an opportunity for the next generation of financial advisors, equipped with the skills needed to navigate a tightened regulatory environment, higher standards of ethics and stringent education requirements, to capitalise on this gap in the market.